bethsherm/alexa-cookbook/labs/HelloWorld/README.md

  + Build a web app to simulate a device and show updates happening

-## Lab 8
+## Lab 8 - Session in DynamoDB

+Skills written with the Node.JS ```alexa-sdk``` can easily store their session attributes in DynamoDB when the skill terminates.

+When the user re-launches the skill at a later time, the session attributes are reloaded and available to the skill.

+#### Pre-requisites:
+Complete the lab exercises 1-3.
+You should have a Hello World skill that recalls the user's name upon exit.

+#### Lab Steps:

-Add DynamoDB to your skill.
-Within your exports.handler, add one new line:
+Within your Lambda function's ```exports.handler``` block, add one new line:

 ```
 exports.handler = function(event, context, callback) {